26/11/2021 - 28/11/2021

 Training was divided into theoretical and practical part.
-The theoretical and practical part of workshop will be based on standards rules International Ski Federation.
-The content of workshop will be based on health and safety protect of young athletes in alpine skiing.
+The theoretical and practical part of workshop was based on standards rules International Ski Federation.
+The content of workshop was based on health and safety protect of young athletes in alpine skiing.
 Among the Olympic winter sports, alpine ski racing is known to be a sport with an above average risk of injury.

-The practical part will be implemented in the field and carried out at the ski resort.
-The practical part will be a demonstration exercise to prevent injury and improve the training capacity of children in competitive alpine skiing.
+The practical part was implemented in the field and carried out at the ski resort.
+The practical part was be a demonstration exercise to prevent injury and improve the training capacity of children in competitive alpine skiing.

 - young alpine skiing athletes – related injury risk factor

 Some of the topics in theoretical part : insufficient adaptability ,adverse crash behaviour, low peripheral body temperature (cold conditions facilitate body heat transfer to the environment, potentially leading to hypothermia and frostbite), poor mental skills, pre – injury (many young alpine skiing athletes were found to have previously suffered one or more serious skiing injuries), poor individual responsibility/ risk management ( young alpine skiing athletes sometimes gamble with their health rather than miss an important competition or risk their place on the team), unfavourable genetic predisposition, awareness training for injury mechanisms, specific conditioning training, explicit training of adapting skills (injury prevention purpose), Inappropriate tactical choices, fatigue within a course or training session, inappropriate tactical choices, insufficient physical fitness, insufficient core strength/balance.
 The most injuries occurred in the last quarter of the race when young athletes fatigue becomes evident.
 A direct relation between fatigue and injury risk needs will be discussed.